blivney/2020-sensor-miniproject/Report.md

     file.flush()
 file.close();
 ```
 We changed the mode to write from append so the text file ```data.txt``` didn't accrue more data points than we wanted accidentally.
+We chose to not use the Path lib because if this were to be deployed in a product, there would be no need to access different files from other off-board directories, unless that is a specific feature one wants to add.
+Having ```data.txt``` in the same directory as all the code is enough to ensure that data is written, stored, and read correctly.

 ## Task 2
 Code for tasks 2 and 3 can be found in ```processing.py```

 **Terminal output for task 2:**
 ```sh
 Office Temperature Mean: 22.885091366881266